Sanya1001/Sanya1001/README.md

 ## Hi there!
 I'm Sanya ✨
 <hr style="color: blue">

-**🎀 I am open to collaborations, discussions on interesting topics and learning new things!
-Feel free to mail me**
 **❗️Please visit [my website](https://sanya1001.github.io/) for a detailed overview of my skills**

 ### ⭐️ About Me